ava-labs/avalanche-docs/docs/subnets/create-a-mainnet-subnet.md

 On the ledger a `Provide Extended Public Key` window will be active.
 Navigate to the ledger `Accept` window by using the ledger's right button, and then authorize the request by pressing both left and right buttons.

-After that, the first mainnet ledger address (which will be used to fund the deploy) is shown.
+After that, the first `Mainnet` ledger address (which will be used to fund the deploy) is shown.

 ```
 Ledger address: P-avax1ucykh6ls8thqpuwhg3vp8vvu6spg5e8tp8a25j